learn-co-curriculum/dsc-context-free-grammars-and-POS-tagging/README.md

 ## Summary

-In this lesson, we dove into lingustics to understand the concept of a **_Context-Free Grammar_**, and explored how they can be used to create Parse Trees for sentences.
+In this lesson, we dove into linguistics to understand the concept of a **_Context-Free Grammar_**, and explored how they can be used to create Parse Trees for sentences.